pratah/mailchimp-api/recruitment-assignment.md

 ## Notes

-- All timestamps are in ISO 8601 format with timezone
 - Email addresses are case-insensitive for hashing purposes
 - The API uses RESTful conventions
 - Rate limits may apply (check Mailchimp documentation for current limits)